 - To make the fillet-0-fish style sandwiches gluten-free, I used Schar brand ciabatta roles. (as seen in the picture).

 - To make the fish fry batter gluten-free, I find that any all-purpose gluten-free flour mix works well.
 However, I add slightly less water to the gluten-free flour mix to get the same pancake batter-like consistency.

 If you want a healthier oil-free vegan fish, you can put the battered fish on a parchment-lined cookie sheet and bake it at 425° F for about 20 minutes.
 You simply won't get the authentic "fish fry" flavor if you don't actually fry it, yet it's still delicious when it's prepared this way!

 You can use an air fryer for this recipe if you wish, however, the batter is drippy and make a mess inside of your air fryer.
 If you chose to do so, you will only need to cook it at 400° F for about 15 minutes.

-Be sure to follow me on Instagram for daily vegan inspiration and links to all my recipes!
+Be sure to follow me on Pinterest for new vegan recipes!